alexevans23/startup/README.md

 I am surprised how simple this was to figure out.
 It is very straightforward.
 I accidentally made my password 1 character, but I was amazed that I could even save it to my Google account.
 I love how it uses cookies to keep me logged in too.
 This was a very helpful and cool aspect of the project.
 The key really is just applying that same functionality to my JS and HTML.
 I think having a page that pops up first asking for a login will be easier to apply to my startup than what I was planningv before.

 This was also very easy to implement.
 I definitely want to continue looking into Node.js and all the different packages available because it really brings a new level to the functionality of the website.
 I was able to test the new WebSocket implementation with my wife and it works great.

+React honestly was not as bad as some people were making it out to be.
+I feel that the format was very important and may be hard to duplicate on my own, but the instructions were clear and easy to follow.